Amieknowsu84/Design-patterns/README.md

 # Design-patterns
 This repository contains Java implementations of various design patterns.
 Design patterns are general reusable solutions to commonly occurring problems in software design.
 They provide a blueprint for structuring code and help make your applications more maintainable, scalable, and flexible.

 Table of Contents
 Introduction

-creational Design Patterns
+Creational Design Patterns
-Singleton
-Factory Method
 Abstract Factory
 Builder
+Factory Method
 Prototype
+Singleton

 Structural Design Patterns
 Adapter
 Bridge